 Smile Like the Stars

-- Custom-designed for ever patient
+- Custom-designed for every patient

 - Can provide a minor touch-up or dramatic makeover

-What Are Porcelain Veneers?
+What are Dental Veneers?

-Porcelain veneers are currently one of the most popular cosmetic treatments for adult patients.
-They are thin porcelain restorations that can be affixed to the front side of the teeth that show when you speak and smile -- those also known as the “social six.”
+Veneers are currently one of the most popular cosmetic treatments for adult patients.
+They are thin restorations that can be affixed to the front side of the teeth that show when you speak and smile -- those also known as the “social six.”
 Veneers are completed over the course of two visits to our office and are highly customizable to match the size, shape, and shade that will suit your facial features best.

 - Chipped teeth